The History of Content Marketing : 29 timeless examples of brands capturing attention

 7. Turn Ordinary into Extraordinary

-- Actionable Idea: Foster a sense of belonging and participation in your community.
-Whether through UGC campaigns, live events, or creating spaces where your audience can interact, make them feel like they’re part of something bigger.
+- Actionable Idea: Foster belonging.
+Whether through user-generated content, community events, or online groups, create spaces where your audience feels part of something bigger.

 9. Capitalize on User-Generated Content